New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: Introduction

 \subsection{Acknowledgements}

 The authors would particularly like to thank Victor Guillemin; without his support and encouragement this project would not have been possible.
 They would also like to thank Catalin Zara for his mathematical insights, and Rebecca Goldin for her support.
+Finally, we would like to thank the anonymous referee, who made numerous suggestions that improved the exposition.